elimbaum/elimbaum.github.io/_posts/2024-05-11-fire-computer.md

 I don't have easy access to a 3D printer, so I won't be able to confirm these are all correct.
 I would love to hear about any attempts to test out these theories.

 Since a traveling flame cannot be statically persist, to have any notion of a signal, we need a clocked system.
 We'll assume some sort of "ready" channel (or you could think of it as "power").
-Pulses in the clock channel will correspond to the existence of a signal, whereas pulses in other channels will represent data.
-I'll refer to signals as being "hot" (true, on fire) or "cold" (false, not on fire).
+Pulses in the ready channel will correspond to the existence of a signal, whereas pulses in other channels will represent data.
+I'll refer to signals as being "hot" if they are on fire.

 # building logic gates